FaridFarid55/ElectronicsFix/README.md

 * Mobile application version

 ---
+## 🎓 Graduation Project

+This project was developed as a **graduation project** under the **Egyptian Ministry of Communications and Information Technology (MCIT)**
+within the **Rawand One Initiative**, which aims to empower young developers and support real-world software solutions.

+### 👥 Team Members (6 Members)

+- Farid Farid — *Team Leader*
+- Khaled Salah
+- Marwan Qassem
+- Menna Allah
+- Mostafa
+- Amira

-> Designed and developed with a focus on clean code, security, and real-world business needs 🚀
+The project was completed through team collaboration, task distribution, and agile development practices, with a strong focus on clean architecture, security, and real business requirements.